q0r3y/ShrinkNinja/README.md

 ### [Shrink Ninja](https://shrink.ninja) ###

+Archived: I'm no longer using this version of ShrinkNinja and I've moved the project to a serverless architecture for simplicity.

 A simple web URI link shortener created with node.js.

 By default, links are erased from the database after 10 days.